zhaohuabing/johnhenryp/content/post/2018-10-02-how-to-make-facebook-so-boring-you-won-t-want-to-use-it.md

 __5 Deactivate__

+When you're ready, it's time.
 Note: you can still log into messenger via the desktop app after deactivating.
 I think this final step is sufficient for most people.

 ### Messenger

 __Log out__

 Some people might suggest deleting Facebook rather than deactivating.
 I didn't do this.
 I logged out of messenger, and that was enough for me.
+I still think messanger is a valuable tool.